lee-lindley/plsql_utilities/README.md

     ;

     --
-    -- These two functions and two procedures expect the cursor to return rows containing a single VARCHAR2 column.
+    -- These two functions and two procedures expect the cursor to return rows containing a -- single VARCHAR2 column.
-    -- Most often you will use in conjunction with a final WITH clause SELECT * from app_csv_pkg.ptf() --
+    -- Most often you will use in conjunction with a final WITH clause like -- WITH my_with_clause AS (
+    --     ...
+    -- ) SELECT * from app_csv_pkg.ptf(my_with_clause)
+    --
     FUNCTION get_clob(
         p_src       SYS_REFCURSOR